JvanKatwijk/qt-dab/README.md

 Raspberry PI
 ------------------------------------------------------------------

-The Qt-DAB software runs pretty well on the author's RPI-2 and 3 when configured for running the backend in a separate thread.
-The average load on the 4 cores is somewhere between 50 and 60 percent.
+The Qt-DAB software runs pretty well on the author's RPI-2 and 3.
+When configured for running the backend in a separate thread, the average load on the 4 cores is slightly higher than avg 50 percent on the RPI2 and less than 50 percent on the RPI3.

 One remark: getting "sound" is not always easy.
 Be certain that you have installed the alsa-utils, and that you are - as non-root user - able to see devices with `aplay -L`